itzsaahith/School-Database/README.md

 ## Progress
 Currently, I have two main files in the repository (excluding the student class).
 Both these files accomplish the same goal but serialize and desirialize the information using different languages (XML, and JSON).
-I hope to make the program interact with a SQL database soon.
+I also made a program which acheives the same functionality by interacting with a MySQL database.